Tornado outbreak of December 10–11, 2021: Pontoon Beach–Edwardsville, Illinois

+EF3 damage to an Amazon warehouse building and high-tension power lines between Pontoon Beach and Edwardsville, Illinois.

 A tornado touched down northeast of Pontoon Beach in Madison County, Illinois, on the northwest side of the intersection of I-255 and I-270, at 8:27 p.m.
 CST (02:27 UTC) on the evening of December 10.
 The tornado was initially weak, with damage at the beginning of the path being limited to downed highway signs, a bent light pole, and some orange construction barrels that were tossed around.
 Damage in this area was rated EF0 to EF1.
 Rapidly strengthening and growing to a width of 300 yds, the tornado reached EF3 strength as it tracked northeast towards Edwardsville.
 It struck an Amazon warehouse along Chain Of Rocks Road, where night workers were beginning their shifts and several employees were attending a Christmas party being held as the tornado approached the facility.
 Six people were killed when the roof was lifted off the building, and the west-facing walls of the structure collapsed inward, causing a progressive structural failure that resulted in total destruction of most of the warehouse.
 Employees were told to shelter in bathrooms.

 Between 50 and 100 people were trapped in the collapsed remnants of the warehouse, and about 30 survivors were brought to the Pontoon Beach police station in a bus after being extracted from the rubble.
 One person was air-flown via helicopter to a hospital.
 Debris from the structure was strewn downwind, cars were thrown from the parking lot, and multiple power poles and metal truss transmission towers were downed nearby.
 The tornado weakened to high-end EF1 intensity as it crossed Sand Road, snapping trees and completely destroying some outbuildings and an unanchored mobile home.
 As it entered the southwest side of Edwardsville, the tornado moved through the Sunset Hills Golf and Country Club, causing EF1 damage as trees and power lines were downed, homes sustained roof damage, and sheds were damaged or destroyed.
 EF0 damage occurred in neighborhoods just beyond this point, with minor tree and roof damage noted.
 The tornado dissipated near the corner of Doral Court and Butler Boulevard at 8:35 p.m.
 CST (08:35 UTC) after being on the ground for 4.22 mi.
 In addition to the six fatalities, one other person was injured.